ICHydro/Riverlabs/docs/en/user-manual/quick-start/first-deployment-checklist.md

 # First Deployment Checklist

 !!! success "Pre-Deployment Verification"
     Complete this checklist before deploying your logger in the field.
-Taking time now prevents failed deployments and wasted trips.
+Taking the time to do this now prevents failed deployments and wasted trips.

 ## Overview